EV charger installation requirements in the UK

 Here are the current EV charger installation requirements:

-• BS EN 61851
+- BS EN 61851

-• The current edition of the IET Wiring Regulations – currently BS 7671
+- The current edition of the IET Wiring Regulations – currently BS 7671

-• The recommendations of the IET Code of Practice for Electric Vehicle Charging Equipment Installations (as amended)
+- The recommendations of the IET Code of Practice for Electric Vehicle Charging Equipment Installations (as amended)

-• The Electricity Safety, Quality and Continuity Regulations 2002
+- The Electricity Safety, Quality and Continuity Regulations 2002

-• The installation should consider the requirements of BS 8300 and the requirements of disabled people.
+- The installation should consider the requirements of BS 8300 and the requirements of disabled people.

-Summary of installation requirements
+Summary of home EV charger installation requirements:

 Here’s a quick overview of the core electric car charger installation requirements:

-• Installation Location: The charger should be installed near your electric meter for cost-effectiveness and accessibility.
+- EV charger installation location: The charger should be installed near your electric meter for cost-effectiveness and accessibility.

 In need of an EV charger and EV charger installation?

 Choosing an OZEV-approved installer such as We Power Your Car is essential to ensure you have peace of mind that your installation meets all the home EV charger installation requirements – ensuring a safe, straightforward installation.
 Our DBS-checked, experienced and accredited expert EV charger installers are far and wide, spanning nationwide.
 Plus, with close ties to leading EV charger manufacturers, we offer a wide range of EV chargers to find your best fit.
-Trust us for your EV charger installation, and have the proceeded managed entirely on your behalf.
+Trust us for your electric car charger installation, and have the process managed entirely on your behalf.
 That includes charger choice, DNO application, any grant paperwork and installation.

 Don’t forget to browse our line-up of the best home electric car chargers.